 With the help of our team of designers and artists, we are creating original works of art that represent the aesthetic experience at Raga Svara.
 Each piece of work has been made to represent an element of Raga.

 The lived experience, negotiated within the built environment, is central to our thinking about the purpose and experience of Raga Svara.
-A few months ago our founder shared his views on architecture, education and philosophy at a TEDx Talk (you can view that here).

 The Treatment Center